dmitrymatio/setupReactDocs/docs/customization.md

 }
 ```

+---

-## Step 5 - Create folders and files
+## Create folders and files

 This step is not very important, but it will be best if you want to keep your folder looks clean.

-Open your VSCode "Terminal" and start typing.
+1. Open your VSCode "Terminal", and *enter* the following code.

 ```bash
 $ mkdir App